COMMON KNEE RUNNING INJURIES

-Anterior knee pain is very common (3) and pain in the knee-cap region aggravated by loading of the patellofemoral joint.
+Anterior knee pain is very common (3), and so is pain in the knee-cap region aggravated by loading of the patellofemoral joint.
 Examples of loading include, squatting, stair climbing, running, jumping and hopping.
 Risk factors for pain are either extrinsic or intrinsic.
 Extrinsic factors include the sports activity, surface, and equipment used.
 Intrinsic factors include those above the knee (Pelvis, hip, thigh), at the knee (cartilage, knee cap position and patella tendon) and below the knee (Osgood-Schlatter’s Disease).

 Stress injuries or fractures of the lower limb can develop in low and high performance runners.
 In the hip, the main symptom is pain.
 Initially the pain may settle with rest; the bone has a stress response or reaction.
 If this problem is unrecognised and running continues then this could progress to a break in the bone called a stress fracture.
 If picked up early, the treatment may involve rest, using crutches and investigations for your bone health.
 If a fracture develops then surgery may need to be considered.
 Stress Injuries of other bones occur in similar circumstances.
 The principles of treatment are also similar, with rest and protected weight bearing.
 Sometimes surgery will be needed.

 If symptoms are severe or do not respond to conservative treatment, specialist advice should be sought.
 You would be asked questions and examined.
-Investigations including x-rays and MRI scan may help with diagnosis and planning treatment.
+Investigations including x-rays and an MRI scan may help with diagnosis and planning treatment.

-- Neubauer T, Brand J, Lidder S, Krawany M. Stress fractures of the femoral neck in runners: a review.
+1. Neubauer T, Brand J, Lidder S, Krawany M. Stress fractures of the femoral neck in runners: a review.
 Res Sports Med.
 2016;24:185-199.

-- Halabchi F, Abolhasani M, Mirshahi M, Alizadeh Z. Patellofemoral pain in athletes: clinical perspectives.
+2. Halabchi F, Abolhasani M, Mirshahi M, Alizadeh Z. Patellofemoral pain in athletes: clinical perspectives.
 Open Access J Sports Med.
 2017;8:189-203.